Harold Zucker: Military service

 Having enlisted in August 1942, he served in the Second AIF.

 Employment

 On his return from the Second AIF, he was employed as a fireman.

 Death

-He was unable to play for Sturt in 1947 due to the protracted illness, from which he subsequently died at Plympton, South Australia, on 7 June 1947.Deaths: Zucker, The (Adelaide) News, (Saturday, 7 June 1947), p.3; Deaths: Zucker, The (Adelaide) Mail, (Saturday, 7 June 1947), p.16.
+He was unable to play for Sturt in 1947 due to the protracted illness, from which he subsequently died at Plympton, South Australia, on 7 June 1947.

 Buried at Adelaide's West Terrace Cemetery, his funeral was well attended by ex-footballers and members of the fire brigade.
 A minute's silence was observed by players and officials before the start of the 7 June 1947 match between Saddleworth (his former team) and Riverton.